eibensteiner/portfolio/content/thoughts/hello-world.md

 ---
 title: Hello world
-locked: true
+subtitle: I've been planning this post for a long time, but struggled to find a topic to begin with.
 ---

 I've been planning this post for a long time, but struggled to find a topic to begin with.

-> It must be something super catchy.
+It must be something super catchy.
 Something valuable and shareable.
-Possibly something containing dog gifs?
+Possibly [something containing dog gifs](http://gph.is/179uvJa)?

 But in reality, it isn't the topic I'm struggling for, it's the actual barrier in my head to just start writing.
 To break this procrastination barrier, I wrote the article you are currently reading.